lararosekelley/dotfiles/README.md

 * Computer running Mac OS X 10.10 (Yosemite)
   * Most things will probably work fine on earlier versions, but I'm not making any promises
-* NOTE: Be sure to read any file before you download or run it!
+* Be sure to read any file before you download or run it!
 Safety first :)
+* Some of the install scripts will prompt you for permission when running

 ### Table of Contents